How To Use Mica Powders In Epoxy Resin

 how to mix alcohol ink into resin

-Resin Geodes and Agate Designs:
+Resin Geodes and Agate Designs

 To mimic the appearance of geodes or agate slices, create a transparent resin base layer.
 Once partially cured, apply mica powder in concentric circles or irregular patterns, emulating the natural lines and hues of geodes.